 - When to Hike: June – October

-- Where we Stayed: Hotel Steger-Dellai on Alpe di Siusu
+- Where We Stayed: Hotel Steger-Dellai (luxury) on Alpe di Siusi

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati